Video Preparation

 | DNxHR HQ | 3.9 GB | 988 MB | DNxHR HQ | PCM 16-bit |

-Standard Formats (For Comparison)
+Other Formats (For Reference)

 | Format | 4K | 1080p | Video Quality | Audio |